AlphaKappa44/Hanged-Man-React-Typescript/README.md

  ## 🧾 RULES 🧾

-> - A word is generated randomly; you have to guess it, one by one letter.
+> - A word is randomly generated : you have to guess it, one by one letter.

 > - Try a letter, 🅰️, 🅱️, 💤 ... etc ...